 - The tart crust burned before it was fully baked: your oven is probably too hot, or the pastry was rolled too thinly.
 The baking time is always indicative as oven temperatures often vary, so check on your pastry while it bakes!
 If needed, covered with aluminium foil and continue baking until ready.

-This Pastry can be used for many of your favourite sweet tarts, especially Fruit Tarts like a Strawberry Tart and Lemon Curd Tart or a Chocolate Tart like my Chocolate Ganache Tart.
+This Pastry can be used for many of your favourite sweet tarts, especially Fruit Tarts like a Chocolate Raspberry Tart, Strawberry Tart and Lemon Curd Tart or a Chocolate Tart like my Chocolate Ganache Tart.

 Did you know you could also use this dough to make Cookies?
 This recipe is very similar to Sablés Bretons Cookies for example, or any type of Shortbread Cookies like my Almond Shortbreads.